 The following table is intended to assist you in understanding the costs and expenses that an investor in shares of the Company's common stock will bear directly or indirectly.
 The expenses shown in the table under "Annual Expenses" are estimated based on historical fees and expenses incurred by the Company, as appropriate.
-In addition, such amounts are based on the Company's pro forma assets as of December 31, 2020, which have been adjusted to reflect hypothetical borrowings of the full \$30,000,000 available under the Credit Facility, which would mean that the Company's adjusted total assets are assumed to equal approximately \$133.9 million.
-As of December 31, 2020, the Company's leverage, after giving effect to the outstanding borrowings under the Credit Facility, represented approximately 22.5% of the Company's total assets (less current liabilities).
+In addition, such amounts are based on the Company's pro forma total assets as of December 31, 2021, which have been adjusted to reflect (i) the issuance in the Company's "at-the-market" offering of 38,773 shares of our common stock and 121,649 shares of our Series A Term Preferred Stock from January 1, 2022 through February 11, 2022, yielding net proceeds to the Company of approximately \$3.7 million; (ii) the hypothetical borrowings of the full \$25,000,000 available under the BNP Credit Facility, which would mean that the Company's adjusted total assets are assumed to equal approximately \$180.9 million.
+As of December 31, 2021, and pro forma for the issuances and assumed borrowings described above (excluding any regular monthly distributions paid after December 31, 2021), the Company's leverage represented approximately 35.1% of the Company's total assets (less current liabilities).
 Such expenses, and actual leverage incurred by the Company, may vary in the future.
 Whenever this report (or other Company disclosures, including the Company's prospectus) contain a reference to fees or expenses paid by the Company, the Company's common stockholders will indirectly bear such fees or expenses.

 Stockholder Transaction Expenses (as a percentage of the offering price):

-Sales load - % (1)
+Sales load % (1)

-Offering expenses borne by the Company
+Offering expenses borne by the Company 0'0(2)

 Dividend reinvestment plan expenses Up to \$15 (3)

 Total stockholder transaction expenses

 Annual Expenses (as a percentage of net assets attributable to common stock):

-Management fee 1.62%(4)
+Management fee 1.95%(4)

-Interest payments on borrowed funds 0.72%(5)
+Interest payments on borrowed funds 2.03%(5)

-Other expenses 1.56%(6)
+Other expenses 1.51%(6)

-Total annual expenses 3.90%
+Total annual expenses 5.49%